archehr-qa/archehr-qa.github.io/index.md

 ## System Submission

-Submissions of system responses will be made through Codabench[^codabench].
+Please visit the competition on Codabench at [https://www.codabench.org/competitions/5302/](https://www.codabench.org/competitions/5302/) to submit system responses.
-Each team may make up to three successful submissions to Codabench in total.
+Each team may make up to three successful submissions to Codabench[^codabench] in total.
-The registrations on Codabench and the instructions to submit responses will be available soon.

 ## Paper Submission